shajibsikder/shajibsikder/README.md

 Most of my projects have been developed independently, from initial concept and system architecture to deployment and long-term maintenance.

 Since starting my programming journey in 2017, I have continuously explored new technologies, development methodologies, and scalable software architectures.
 Through building Weekmotion and delivering client projects, I have gained practical experience in creating real-world applications that prioritize performance, security, maintainability, and user experience.

-My approach to development focuses on solving meaningful problems, creating sustainable products, and continuously improving both technical and business knowledge.

 <a href='https://youtu.be/yWWaHwDLkLM' target='_blank'>
   <img width='30%' src='https://img.youtube.com/vi/yWWaHwDLkLM/mqdefault.jpg' alt='Video 1' />